jasonlkh-wa/optimal-discrete-time-asset-allocation/README.md

 with total turns = 2 / 3 / 5, and 2 set of yield combinations to show the
 algorithm can adapt to different environment.

+Lastly, we have a test run for total turns = 10 as well.
+However, given the solution is validated in different timestep and environment combinations, we'd comment out the tests with T=10 by default to avoid long test module runtime.

-Lastly, we would add a test for total turns = 10, but we'd only compare if it can reach the optimal policy given the run time constraint.
-Note that you could still verify by running the [main.py] manually to see the performance of other benchmarks in realtime plots.
+Note that it's recommended to validate high timestep environment by running the [main.py] manually to see the performance of the benchmarks in realtime plots, since the main script allows more control over the hyperparameters.
+It shows the [average optimal action selected] of the current policy.

 ## How to run the training